ligurio/luzer/docs/usage.md

 However, steps may depend on implementation of function under test.
 Let's consider a three cases:

-- Fuzzing a Lua function implemented in Lua
-- Fuzzing a Lua function implemented in Lua C
+- Fuzzing a native Lua source code.
-- Fuzzing a shared library via FFI
+- Fuzzing a native C source code via Lua API.

-#### Fuzzing a module written in Lua
+#### Fuzzing a native Lua source code

 Let's create a fuzzing test for a parser of Lua source code used in `luacheck` module.

 Setup a target module using `luarocks`: